eisen-ai/eisen-docs/source/eisen/deploy.rst

     $ pip install eisen

-Otherwise, it is possible to obtain Eisen-Deploy by installing only the `eisen_deploy` package
+Otherwise, it is possible to obtain Eisen-Deploy by installing only the `eisen-deploy` package

 .. code-block:: console

-    $ pip install eisen_deploy
+    $ pip install eisen-deploy

 Using Eisen-Deploy can be achieved by importing the necessary modules directly in your code.